dapr/docs/daprdocs/content/en/operations/support/support-release-policy.md

 - A hoxfix patch is released if the release has a critical issue such as a mainline broken scenario or a security issue.
 Each of these are reviewed on a case by case basis.
 - Issues are investigated for the supported releases.
 If a release is no longer supported, you need to upgrade to a newer release and determine if the issue is still relevant.

-From the 1.0.0 release onwards two (2) versions of Dapr are supported; the current and previous versions.
+From the 1.8.0 release onwards three (3) versions of Dapr are supported; the current and previous two (2) versions.
 Typically these are `MINOR`release updates.
 This means that there is a rolling window that moves forward for supported releases and it is your operational responsibility to remain up to date with these supported versions.
 If you have an older version of Dapr you may have to do intermediate upgrades to get to a supported version.

 There will be at least 6 weeks between major.minor version releases giving users a 12 week (3 month) rolling window for upgrading.